 The due date is May 15, and it's payable to the Texas comptroller.

-Can a Single Person Form an LLC in Texas?
+Can a Single Person Open an LLC in Texas?

 Texas allows single-member LLCs.
 This means that if you're a small business owner and want to create your own LLC, then you can do so.

 Single-member LLCs are considered disregarded entities, which implies that you will be taxed as a sole proprietorship.